On Pull Request merge strategies

 • improve and change code based on the review

-• once the Pull Request is approved, merge it into the target branch (usually master, main or a release branch)
+• once the Pull Request is approved, merge it into the target branch (usually master, main, or a release branch)

 Review comments